 Chinese have unique needs for the elderly and face some difficulties.
 The difficulty is mainly caused by two reasons: the first is the language barrier, and the second is the different living habits.
 Language is a major obstacle for Chinese elderly people to live in local nursing homes.
-Many Chinese elderly people do not understand English and cannot understand Australia’s pension policy.
+Many Chinese elderly people do not understand English and cannot understand Australia’s home care package policy.
 Some old people don’t know how to choose a nursing home.
 They think there is a family at the door.
 When they are old, they go to live there, but maybe that nursing home is not suitable at all.
 The most important aspect of living habits is diet.
-The biggest concern for Chinese elders in nursing homes is that they are not accustomed to Western diets, soft mashed potatoes, cold salad dishes, fried ham meat, etc., and there is no appetite.
+The biggest concern for Chinese elders in nursing homes is that they are not accustomed to Western diets, soft mashed potatoes, cold salad dishes, fried ham meat, etc, and there is no appetite.

 In recent years, Australian nursing homes have also frequently exposed various scandals, including caring for the elderly, forcing the elderly to forcibly, and providing inferior food.
 According to a survey of more than 800 nursing homes in Australia by nutritionist Dr. Cherie Hugo, the Australian pension home set a meal fee of $6.08 per person per day for the elderly, while the Australian prisoner’s standard is $8.25.
 The cost is $17.25.
 According to government data, the number of non-compliant nursing homes soared by 292%.
 Now Australian Prime Minister Morrison is no longer able to ignore the growing number of elderly care workers who despise the law and put their lives at risk, announcing the establishment of an elderly care department.
 The Royal Commission will impose severe penalties on the problems found in the investigation and promise to formulate relevant policies to regulate industry behavior as soon as possible.